tianocore-docs/edk2-DscSpecification/2_dsc_overview/28_pcd_section_processing.md

-Build Tools must detect missing PCD entries (PCD specified in an INF file, but not in the DSC file) and search the DEC files in the EDK II Packages (sub‐directories in directories pointed to by WORKSPACE or PACKAGES_PATH system environment variables), in order to use the default value from the DEC file.PCD Values may be absolute (a number, string, etc.) a MACRO name or an expression.
+Build Tools must detect missing PCD entries (PCD specified in an INF file, but not in the DSC file) and search the DEC files in the EDK II Packages (sub‐directories in directories pointed to by WORKSPACE or PACKAGES_PATH system environment variables), in order to use the default value from the DEC file.
+PCD Values may be absolute (a number, string, etc.) a MACRO name or an expression.
 The expression is a C-style expression using C relational, equality and logical numeric and bitwise operators or numeric and bitwise operators that evaluate to